rubimm-web/linux/assignment.md

 The permission setup (2770) breaks down as:

-2: SetGID bit (ensures new files inherit group ownership)
+- 2: SetGID bit (ensures new files inherit group ownership)
-7: Owner has full permissions (read/write/execute)
+- 7: Owner has full permissions (read/write/execute)
-7: Group has full permissions (read/write/execute)
+- 7: Group has full permissions (read/write/execute)
-0: Others have no permissions
+- 0: Others have no permissions

-This configuration ensures:
+  This configuration ensures :

-Only Tupu and Lupu can access the directory
+- Only Tupu and Lupu can access the directory
-New files automatically inherit the projekti group Other users cannot access the directory
+- New files automatically inherit the projekti group
+- Other users cannot access the directory
-Both users have full control over the directory and its contents
+- Both users have full control over the directory and its contents